sdr-enthusiasts/docker-readsb-protobuf/README.md

 ### Forcing auto-gain to re-run from scratch

 Run `docker exec <container_name> rm /run/autogain/*` to remove all existing auto-gain state data.
-Restart the container and auto-gain will detect this and re-start at initialisation stage.
+Restart the container and auto-gain will detect this and re-start at initialization stage.

 ## Advanced Usage: Creating an MLAT Hub

-There may be reasons you wish to use `readsb` to combine MLAT feeds from different collectors, to feed into visualisation tools (eg: `mikenye/tar1090`) or data collectors (eg: `mikenye/adsb-to-influxdb`).
+There may be reasons you wish to use `readsb` to combine MLAT feeds from different collectors, to feed into visualization tools (eg: `mikenye/tar1090`) or data collectors (eg: `mikenye/adsb-to-influxdb`).

 To do this, you can create a second container to act as an MLAT hub.